dbtran-ng/2021-fall-cs160-team-rocket/README.md

 5. Set up Front-end - client folder: npx create-react-app client
 6. cd client => npm i axios react-router-dom redux react-redux react-bootstrap redux-thunk redux-devtools-extension
 7. npm i uuid => import {v4 as uuid} from 'uuid' and use by calling uuid()
-8. To fix any npm scripts, go to the package.json file.
+8. To fix any npm scripts, go to the package.json file in the root folder.
 Please checkout our package.json file to see how we fix to get back-end and front-end running concurrently
+9. To see libraries we are using to develop this website, go to /client/package. json

 c.
 For MongoDB database:
 1. Set up MongoDB: https://www.mongodb.com to create a new account or you can use the default MongoDB to get started to use the website - however, you cannot modify the database when you will not have access to our MongoDB account.